azimut/rocketman/README.md

 ROCKETMAN > (add-track *rocket* "sky:clouds")
 ```

-Or alternatively load a xml file, exported from rocket. (notice there is shared state to keep).
+Or alternatively load a xml file, exported from rocket.

 ```
-ROCKETMAN > (load-file *rocket* "/home/user/projects/pyrocket/example.xml")
+ROCKETMAN > (load-file *rocket* "/home/user/projects/pyrocket/example.rocket")
 ```

-The protocol ONLY allows filling new values on the `editor` from the `editor`.
-The update loop would get those new values into lisp.
+The protocol ONLY allows filling new values on the `editor` from the `editor`, so you will need to load the file also from the editor.

 Then unpause with space on the `editor` and query at any moment for the value of the row with:

 ```
 ROCKETMAN > (get-track "sky:clouds")
-3.2f0
+3.2d0
 ```

-Note: you will likely won't use `(run-standalone)` but use your own render loop calling `(update)` on it.
+Note: you will likely won't use `(run-standalone)` and use instead your own render loop calling `(update)` on it.

+### Offline

+You can replay a .rocket file by just loading a file into a rocketman:rocket object with `(load-file)` and proceed normally running `(update)` and `(get-track "sometrack:x)`.

+## TODO
+- Clean up events old events when (update) starts after stopped running for a while
+- Clean up state instead of re-instantiate

 ## License